bootique/bootique/UPGRADE.md

 * [bootique-jetty #95](https://github.com/bootique/bootique-jetty/issues/95): Default value for `maxThreads` property was lowered from 1024 to 200.
 If you relied on this default value you should now set it explicitly in the app config.

+* [bootique-jersey #48](https://github.com/bootique/bootique-jersey/issues/48): `bootique-jersey-client` is no longer a "top-level" project and was merged to `bootique-jersey`.
+There's no code changes, but the module coordinates have changed.
+Instead of `io.bootique.jersey.client:bootique-jersey-client` you will need to import `io.bootique.jersey:bootique-jersey-client`.

 * [bootique-swagger #18](https://github.com/bootique/bootique-swagger/issues/18): The default URL of the Swagger UI has changed from "/swagger" to "/swagger-ui".
 You'll need to either start using the new URL, or change it via configuration